silentwhaleluo/Notes/HowConfigVim.md

 :s/foo/bar/g (the current line)
 :%s/foo/bar/g (all the tex)
-flag: g (global all) i (case insensitive), I (case sensitive), c (need to ask) "
+flag: g (global all) i (case insensitive), I (case sensitive), c (need to ask) :%s/a\(a-zA-Z\)/b\1/cg (change in all file, change a[a-zA-Z] to b plus [a-zA-Z], global change all and ask before change. eg. all aa, ab, aF, will be change to ba, bb, bF
+"

 "upper and lower case